-Viral vector-based COVID-19 Vaccine

-Vaccination, the best protection

-April 8, 2021

-Vaccination is the best protection against COVID-19 and its complications, in addition to other measures such as physical distancing, wearing a medical mask or face covering, and hand washing.

-Disease Signs and symptoms Possible complications COVID-19 Fever Cough Trouble breathing Loss of smell Fatigue Headaches Muscle aches Nausea, vomiting, diarrhea Overall sick feeling Pneumonia and other respiratory issues Heart problems Neurological problems Death

-The vaccine

-Vaccination is the best protection against COVID-19 and its complications.
-Viral vector-based COVID-19 vaccine is recommended for people age 55 and over.

-Viral vector-based COVID-19 vaccines require two doses.
-Shots are administered by intramuscular injection.
-After the first dose, viral vector-based vaccine is about 60% effective in preventing the disease and 90% effective in preventing hospitalization.
-The second dose is mainly for long-term protection.
-Given the current very high spread of COVID-19, administration of the second dose can be postponed to allow more people to be vaccinated.
-The effectiveness in preventing the disease is more than 80% after two doses.

-For people who have had COVID-19 before the first dose of vaccine, a single dose is required.
-Although there is no risk of giving two doses of vaccine to someone who has had COVID-19, the frequency of adverse reactions is higher.
-In addition, the 2nd dose does not provide any additional protection for these people.
-For people with a weakened immune system or who had COVID-19 when they were given the 1st dose or in the days after they were vaccinated, two doses are required.

-Symptoms after vaccination

-Some symptoms may be caused by the vaccine (e.g., pain at the injection site).
+Viral vector-based COVID-19 Vaccine June 16, 2021 Vaccination, the best protection (AstraZeneca or Covishield) Vaccination is the best protection against COVID-19 and its complications, in addition to other measures such as physical distancing, wearing a medical mask or face covering, and hand washing.
+Disease Signs and symptoms Possible complications COVID-19 Fever Cough Trouble breathing Loss of smell Fatigue Headaches Muscle aches Nausea, vomiting, diarrhea Overall sick feeling Pneumonia and other respiratory issues Heart problems Neurological problems Death The vaccine Vaccination is the best protection against COVID-19 and its complications.
+AstraZeneca and Covishield vaccines can be given to people age 18 and over for whom RNA vaccines are contraindicated or who prefer to complete their vaccination with the same product.
+Quebec experts recommend that people age 18 and over who received AstraZeneca or Covishield vaccine as their 1st dose receive Pfizer or Moderna vaccine for their 2nd dose.
+Administration of a Pfizer or Moderna vaccine for the 2nd dose produces a better immune response than 2 doses of AstraZeneca or Covishield vaccine.
+Administration of an AstraZeneca or Covishield vaccine at least 8 weeks after a dose of Pfizer or Moderna vaccine does not appear to cause more reactions than 2 doses of RNA vaccine.
+However, people who received AstraZeneca or Covishield vaccine as the 1st dose may decide to receive a 2nd dose of AstraZeneca or Covishield vaccine.
+AstraZeneca or Covishield vaccine require 2 doses.
+After the 1st dose, AstraZeneca or Covishield vaccine efficacy is about 60 to 80% in preventing COVID-19.
+The 2nd dose should be given at least 8 weeks after the 1st dose for best protection.
+This 2nd dose is required to further reduce transmission, increase protection and duration of protection.
+The 1st dose takes approximately 2 weeks to be effective and the 2nd dose takes 1 week.
+It is therefore important to continue to apply health measures until a majority of the population has received 2 doses of vaccine.
+For people who have had COVID-19 before the 1st dose of vaccine, a single dose is required.
+There is no risk of giving 2 doses of vaccine to someone who has had COVID-19, but the 2nd dose does not provide any additional protection for these people.
+For people with a weakened immune system or who had COVID-19 when they were given the 1st dose or in the days after they were vaccinated, 2 doses are required.
+Symptoms after vaccination Some symptoms may be caused by the vaccine (e.g., pain at the injection site).
 Other problem may occur by chance and are not related to the vaccine (e.g., cold, gastro).
 Most reactions are harmless and do not last long.
-These reactions occur slightly more often with the first dose.

-This vaccine cannot cause COVID-19 because they do not contain the SARS-CoV-2 virus that causes the disease.
+These reactions occur more often with the 1st dose.
+AstraZeneca and Covishield vaccines cannot cause COVID-19 because they do not contain the SARS-CoV-2 virus that causes the disease.
 However, people who have been in contact with the virus in the days preceding or following their vaccination could still develop COVID-19.
-It is important to continue to apply health measures until a majority of the population has been vaccinated.

-Safety of the vaccine

-Viral vector-based COVID-19 vaccine is approved by Health Canada.
-It has met all the requirements for approval.
-The vaccine was tested on a large number of people.
-Experts are closely monitoring any adverse reactions that could occur following vaccination and taking measures to ensure the safety and effectiveness of the vaccine.

-Recently, very rare cases of serious blood clots with drop in the number of blood cells that help clotting following vaccination with Astrazeneca vaccine or Covishield have been reported.
-A link with the vaccine is plausible.
-The situation is being closely monitored.
-Vaccination of people under 55 years of age is suspended until further notice.
-From the age of 55, complications of COVID-19 are more common and the benefits of vaccination outweight the potential risks.
+Safety of the vaccine AstraZeneca and Covishield vaccines are approved by Health Canada.
+They have met all the requirements for approval.
+They have been tested on a large number of people.
+Experts are closely monitoring any adverse reactions that could occur following vaccination and taking measures to ensure the safety and effectiveness of these vaccines.
+Very rare cases of serious blood clots with drop in the number of blood cells that help clotting following vaccination with Astrazeneca vaccine or Covishield.
+These cases have been reported mostly after the 1st dose. (see verso)

-(see verso)